MattFoy/Dice_Stats/README.md

 ## Todo:

-1. Complete the RDocs
+1. Add "Or" groupings for queries
 2. See if the n-ary cartesian product process can be simplified.
-3. Add "Or" groupings for queries